On Monday, Tyson Fury announced the most lucrative heavyweight deal in history as the former champion joined Bob Arum and Top Rank.

 B) Purse bid re-ignited

 Option B would see the pair allow the World Boxing Council to reschedule the purse bid they recently called off.
-This would allow Top Rank and Wilder’s Premier Boxing Champions headed by Al Haymon to contest the promotional rights to the fight.
+This scenario would enable Top Rank and Wilder’s Premier Boxing Champions headed by Al Haymon to contest the promotional rights to the fight.

-Whilst opening up to bids, Wilder v Fury would then be susceptible to others making their interest known with a monetary offer.
-Hence, Eddie Hearn and more interested parties would be able to make moves to host the fight and take it away from ESPN and Showtime.
-A scenario which would be damaging to ESPN.
+While opening up to bids, Wilder v Fury would then be susceptible to others making their interest known with a monetary offer.
+Hence, Eddie Hearn and more interested parties would make moves to host the fight and take it away from ESPN and Showtime, which would damage the former.

 C) Wilder fights on ESPN PPV